top of page

 I am so excited to welcome Gabrielle Charron (superhearoslp), a Speech-Language Pathologist (SLP) in Ottawa, Canada with a passion for working with children with hearing loss to learn to listen and speak.
 Gabrielle works at a hospital-based clinic, exclusively providing auditory verbal therapy (AVT) to young children and their families following cochlear implant activation or hearing aid fitting.
-She is also nearing completion of her Listening and Spoken Language Specialist (LSLS) certification!
+She is also a certified Listening and Spoken Language Specialist (LSLS).

 We take for granted how many words are heard by a child with typical hearing – the more words a child hears, the more they are exposed to language.
 In AVT, we highlight the number of words a child hears per day since the child needs to MAKE UP the time they weren’t amplified (i.e., without hearing aids/cochlear implants).